-And after that, I’ll introduce you to Printful’s secret weapon—the Design Maker—for designing products with ease, as well as give you some tips on making sure your design comes out just right.
+This blog post will cover products with the most potential to attract holiday shoppers to your store.
+After that, I’ll introduce you to Printful’s secret weapon—the Design Maker—for designing products with ease, as well as give you some tips on making sure your designs come out just right.

-A staple category of home decor is wall art.
-It has the power to completely change the atmosphere of a room without taking up any space.
+Wall art has the power to completely change the atmosphere of a room without taking up any space.
 You can use it to spice up your empty walls, or even to cover up some holes or other imperfections (I’m speaking from experience here, unfortunately).